Global Engagement and Partnerships division

-UON Global is responsible for delivering the university’s international aspirations and the lead strategies of the International and Advancement Division in achieving UON’s NeW Futures 2025 vision.
-The lead strategies include iLead Plus, Destination UON, Global Mobility and Employability and A Global Partner of Choice.
+UON Global is responsible for delivering the university’s international aspirations and the lead strategies of the International and Advancement Division in achieving the University’s Looking Ahead Strategic Plan.
+The lead strategies include iLead Plus, Destination UON, Global Mobility and Employability, and A Global Partner of Choice.

-The UON student experience prepares our graduates to be true global citizens who are capable of improving the future of the next generation.
-Through iLead Plus, the student community at UoN develops skills in the areas of leadership, global mobility, social responsibility and employability.
-UON Global facilitates exchanges, internships, work integrated learning experiences, research experiences and study tours to enhance and support a unique and quality student experience at UON.
-These global preparedness programs and experiences ensure our students are ready to embark on their journey as UON graduates and make a difference.
+The student experience prepares our graduates to be true global citizens who are capable of improving the future of the next generation.
+Through iLead Plus, the student community at the University develops skills in the areas of leadership, global mobility, social responsibility and employability.
+UON Global facilitates exchanges, internships, work integrated learning experiences, research experiences and study tours to enhance and support a unique and quality student experience at the University.
+These global preparedness programs and experiences ensure our students are ready to embark on their journey as graduates and make a difference.

-UON Global works collaboratively with the Faculties and Divisions across the University as well as trusted partners in Australia and overseas to position UON as a lead study destination for students from across the globe.
-It facilitates and manages sustainable institutional collaborations and partnerships which enhance UON’s international engagement across the spectrum.
+UON Global works collaboratively with the Faculties and Divisions across the University as well as trusted partners in Australia and overseas to position the University as a lead study destination for students from across the globe.
+It facilitates and manages sustainable institutional collaborations and partnerships which enhance the University’s international engagement across the spectrum.

 Find out more

-The Confucius Institute was established in 2011 as a partnership between The University of Newcastle (UON), Central China Normal University (Wuhan), and Hanban (Beijing).
-It is part of a wider global Confucius Institute Network within the education sector and plays a pivotal role in UON’s commitment to the China region.
+The Confucius Institute was established in 2011 as a partnership between the University of Newcastle, Central China Normal University (Wuhan), and Hanban (Beijing).
+It is part of a wider global Confucius Institute Network within the education sector and plays a pivotal role in the University’s commitment to the China region.

 The Institute is dedicated to developing a range of programs to enhance the awareness and understanding of Chinese language and culture.
 By working in close partnership with both local and international business, government, educational and community partners, the Institute strives to promote the cultural and economic links between the local Newcastle Region and China.
 It has a firm commitment to ensuring the local Newcastle and Central Coast regions are given the opportunity to acquire the language and cultural skills necessary in building prosperous relationships within China.

-As part of UON’s International and Advancement Division, the Institute plays a major role in strengthening the university’s educational and cultural exchange with China.
+As part of the University’s Global Engagement and Partnerships division, the Institute plays a major role in strengthening the University’s educational and cultural exchange with China.
 It is the leading provider in delivering top quality Chinese literacy programs within the local Newcastle and Central Coast region.
 Through the programs run by the Institute and the ongoing support of cultural awareness through key community-based events, the Institute is able to encourage and facilitate the learning of Chinese language and culture, achieving a more informed understanding of China, both across the Hunter and beyond.

 Find out more

-UON China is The University of Newcastle’s (UON) official in-country representative office, located in the heart of Beijing’s central business district.
-The office co-locates with The Australia Chamber of Commerce (AustCham) in Beijing.
+UON China is the University of Newcastle’s official in-country representative office, located in the heart of Beijing’s central business district.
+The office co-locates with the Australia Chamber of Commerce (AustCham) in Beijing.
 It was officially opened by the Vice-Chancellor and President, Professor Caroline McMillen, on 30th April 2016.

-The co-location of UON China with AustCham is a first for any Australian university and offers UON direct access to AustCham’s influential government, industry and business networks, giving UON a prominent presence in the Greater China region.
+The co-location of UON China with AustCham is a first for any Australian university and offers the University direct access to AustCham’s influential government, industry and business networks, giving us a prominent presence in the Greater China region.

-UON China aims to develop and consolidate constructive networks and professional connections with education partners, alumni, industry, schools, universities, business network and governments in China, all of which are pivotal to UON’s engagement, presence and success within China and in Newcastle.
+UON China aims to develop and consolidate constructive networks and professional connections with education partners, alumni, industry, schools, universities, business network and governments in China, all of which are pivotal to the University’s engagement, presence and success within China and in Newcastle.

 UON China works in collaboration with Australian and globally based colleagues including stakeholders and partners across the Faculties and Divisions within the institution.
-UON China is an exciting and integral step in enabling the bold vision of the NeW Futures Strategic Plan.
+UON China is an exciting and integral step in enabling the bold vision of the Looking Ahead Strategic Plan.